rhamenator/ai-scraping-defense/README.md

     sudo bash ./reset_venv.sh
     ```

-    *On Windows (in a PowerShell terminal as Administrator):*
+    *On Windows (PowerShell as Administrator):*

     ```powershell
     .\reset_venv.ps1
     ```

 4. **Generate Secrets:**
     Run the secret generation script to create passwords for the database, Admin UI, and other services.
 It writes a `kubernetes/secrets.yaml` file and prints the credentials to your console.
-The script **does not** modify `.env` unless you use the optional `--update-env` flag.

     *On Linux or macOS:*

     ```bash
-    # prints credentials only
     bash ./generate_secrets.sh

-    # optionally update .env with the generated values
-    bash ./generate_secrets.sh --update-env
     ```

-    *On Windows (in a PowerShell terminal):*
+    *On Windows:*

     ```powershell
     .\Generate-Secrets.ps1
     ```
-    These scripts generate a `.htpasswd` entry using bcrypt with cost factor 12 for securing access to the Admin UI.

-    **Important:** The script will print the generated credentials to the console.
-Copy these and save them in a secure password manager.

 5. **Enable HTTPS (Optional):**
-    Edit the `.env` file to set `ENABLE_HTTPS=true` and provide paths to your TLS certificate and key.
+    Edit `.env` and set `ENABLE_HTTPS=true` with paths to your certificate and key.

     ```bash
     ENABLE_HTTPS=true